-I was exhausted, but drove the rental (it was toooo expensive to add a driver) back to Bonn where Bethany lives and discovered that we couldn’t get to her apartment because of the Bonn parade.
+I was exhausted, but drove the rental (it was soooo expensive to add a driver) back to Bonn where Bethany lives and discovered that we couldn’t get to her apartment because of the Bonn parade.
 Yay.
 We street parked and walked, waited a few hours, and I dragged my butt back out to re-park the car.
-Finally, I slept like a dream.
+Slept like a dream.

 We followed that with a sleepy morning in and an afternoon of watery fun at a big regional indoor water park called Aqualandia.
 My favorite was the spa.
-While the kids stayed with Bethany’s partner Jörn , us ladies ventured into naked-land to sit and steam, float in hot water, and then do a crazy hot Russian whip-around-a-towel-and-beat-each-other-with-branches treatment with a group of other nutjobs ready for torture.
+While the kids stayed with Bethany’s partner Jorn, us ladies ventured into naked land to sit and steam, float in hot water, and then do a Russian crazy-hot-whip-around-a-towel-and-beat-each-other-with-branches treatment.
 Loved it, and I felt like my sinuses cleared a years worth of desert dust.
-Sorry, no pics of that.
-Big loss.

-Our big driving trip started the next day, and I learned that you get the crap car you pay for when choosing the cheapest five-seatbelt rental.
+Our big driving trip started the next day, and I learned that you get the crap car you pay for when choosing the cheapest 5 seatbelt rental.
 In Ghent we all stayed in a cool apartment rental for a couple nights.
 We visited the old canal row, and then a search for a geocache led us to a nifty graffiti art alley.
-We had a beautiful sunny morning exploring the Gravensteen castle; and (a warning to conservative American parents) it’s hysterical, but includes sexual innuendo that would be mild during the middle ages and some foul words that added interest and flavor.
-My kids loved it! (of course they did) and so did, really.
-It made the whole place come to life and explained why this castle in Flanders was important.
+We had a beautiful sunny morning exploring the Gravensteen castle; and (a warning to conservative American parents) it’s hysterical, but includes sexual innuendo that would be mild during the middle ages and some foul words.
+My kids loved it! (of course they did) and so did I!
+Made the whole place come to life and explained why this castle in Flanders was important.

-After that highlight, we took a canal boat ride where the guide made it clear that we were all welcome to be in Ghent but you, my readers, are not.
+After that highlight we took a canal boat ride where the guide made it clear that we were all welcome to be in Ghent but you, my readers, are not.
 Go to Bruges.
 Ghent doesn’t want to be a UNESCO town and become overrun with tourists.
 So there.
-And then lightning cracked across the sky and it hailed giant balls that looked like dippin’ dots.
-Stay away!
+And then it hailed giant balls that looked like dippin dots and lightning cracked across the sky.
 We waited for a break, thought it was over, and were sadly mistaken.
-We all ran ran ran under a bridge where a bunch of locals (also ill-prepared on bikes in the hail) were huddled and waiting.
+We all ran ran ran under a bridge where a bunch of locals (on bikes in the hail) were huddled and waiting.
 This was obviously not normal.
-After Bethany stopped whining about her cold wet feet, we popped into the cathedral for a gaze at Van Eycks altar mantel (well, the duplicate that is free to see).
+After Bethany stopped whining about her wet cold feet, we popped into the cathedral for a gaze at Van Eycks altar mantel (well, the duplicate that is free to see).
 In the evening the kids and I just rode the tram around for a 2 hour pass, while Bethany and Jörn dried out.
 Why not?
 Its a cheap tour, and the loopy loop made us feel like locals.

-From Ghent we drove to Luxembourg for a bit of a stopover to get coffee, wait for the rain again, keep our feet nice and cold and wet, and see the gorge.
+From Ghent we drove to Luxembourg for a bit of a stopover to get coffee, wait for the rain, keep our feet nice and cold and wet, and see the gorge.
 Check.
 It was pretty.
 We got a geocache and paid for parking, so it counts as a visit.

-The weekend found all of us meeting up with my Bryan down at the military base where he had to work (and why we were on this trip at all).
+The weekend found all of us meeting up with Bryan down at the military base.
 Bethany and I lived here as kids since our dad was stationed at the same base.
 So, it was fun to check out the new housing, and show Jörn the ole stompin’ grounds.
 The BX is massive now – a giant complex worthy of an America montage on Crash Course.
 We said our goodbyes to Bethany and Jörn, gave them a cake mix (some things are hard to find and overpriced in Germany), and popped them on a train back to Bonn.